IBM-Cloud/ansible-collection-ibm/docs/ibm_appid_token_config.rst

   access_token_expires_in (False, int, None)
     The length of time for which access tokens are valid in seconds

+  refresh_token_expires_in (False, int, 2592000)
+    The length of time for which refresh tokens are valid in seconds

   id (False, str, None)